 "Michael J. Jordan married Mary Catherine (Mamie) Toohey, daughter of Timothy Toohey who was a resident of London North, who was employed at Bricklin's Meat Market on Richmond Street near Oxford, and who had married Mary McIntyre at St. Peter's Church - now the Basilica, in 1886.
 (February 24, 1886) Mr. Toohey was not related to the James Toohey family of the Lucan area, but he was related to James Toohey's wife Maria O'Meara, a first cousin.
 Her mother's name was Costello and whose Uncle - Msgr.
 Flannery's father was for years an official at the London post office.

-Timothy Toohey's sister, Winnifred, married a Mr. McIntyre who resided on Gunn Street in London West.
+Timothy Toohey's sister, Winnifred, married a Mr. Peter McIntyre who resided on Gunn Street in London West.
 They had a son, Peter and a daughter, Agnes.
 Peter married Margaret Burns and was employed at the London Advertiser until the paper folded up (about 1936), He then moved to Ottawa and later to Windsor where he joined the staff of the Border Cities Star (the Windsor Star).
 Peter died April 20, 1973, just a year after his wife.
-They had two daughters, Mary Lou and Arleen.
-The latter is Mrs. R. B. Srigley of Dearborn, Michigan, mother of four daughters.
+They had two daughters, Mary Lou and Aileen.
+The latter is Mrs. Robert R. Srigley of Dearborn, Michigan, mother of four daughters.
 Mary Lou lives in Ferndale, Michigan.

 Agnes McIntyre married Joseph DeActis and lived for a time in St. Joseph's Parish, London West, from which they were both laid to rest during 1961.
 Of their three sons only Peter remains in London at 863 Notre Dame Street.